gbragafibra/whatislife/lit.md

 - Mossio, M. (2024).
 Organization in Biology (p.
 333).
 Springer Nature.

+- Fontana, W., & Buss, L. W. (1994).
+What would be conserved if" the tape were played twice"?.
+Proceedings of the National Academy of Sciences, 91(2), 757-761.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.